 This summer, we will be sharing recipes from Texas Medical Center nutritionists and dietitians to give our readers some healthy and tasty options.
 Bookmark this page and circle back for new dishes, desserts and beverages every few weeks.
 Also, follow the series via #TMCsummereats on social media.

-As summer winds down, we are sharing our final recipe for the 2019 Summer Recipe Series, Chef Wesley McWhorter’s Chocolate Hummus.
-This light and fluffy sweet treat is light on sugar and packed with nutrients.
+As summer winds down, we are sharing our final recipe for the 2019 Summer Recipe Series: chocolate hummus from chef and UTHealth dietitian Wesley McWhorter.
+This fluffy treat is light on sugar and packed with nutrients.

 “When you think of sweet dishes, you don’t normally think of a hummus,” McWhorter said.
 “We are making it sweet by adding in some cocoa powder and a simple syrup, but not using as much sugar as you would have in a sweetened dish or a chocolate pudding.”

-The chocolate hummus is made with a base of chickpeas and black beans, therefore it is loaded with vitamins, protein and fiber making it the perfect summer snack.
+The chocolate hummus is made with a base of chickpeas and black beans, which creates a perfect summer dessert loaded with vitamins, protein and fiber.

 Assorted fruit for dipping